THE LEGEND OF THE DONKEY'S CROSS

 |

 JUST HOW DOES A MINIATURE DONKEY SPEND HER DAY?
-By Frankie Osborne Lee, Best Friends Farm
+By Frankie Osborne Lee, Best Friends Farm Miniature Donkeys, use by written permission.

 |